saravanapriyaa21/relink/README.md

 ReLink provides:

-✔ Transparent AI insights
+* Transparent AI insights
-✔ Explainable risk reasoning
+* Explainable risk reasoning
-✔ Population-aware geospatial sampling
+* Population-aware geospatial sampling
-✔ Colorblind-safe visualization
+* Colorblind-safe visualization
-✔ Ethical, stigma-free narratives
+* Ethical, stigma-free narratives
-✔ Flexible schema for any country
+* Flexible schema for any country

 ReLink **never predicts individual cases** — only **structural vulnerability patterns**.

 ---

 ## What ReLink Generates

+**Note:** The current demo uses India’s district-level dataset for visualization, but the engine is fully global-ready and can be extended to any country with minimal schema adjustments.

 ### **1. Ethical Hotspot Maps**